seungjo0109/google-test-example/README.md

 * In this repository, Test Driven Development(TDD) with Googletest and Googlemock is introduced.
 * C++ is used as the main language in this repository.
 * Check the list below for the contents of this repository.
+* In this projects, the sources consist of applications examples and test examples.
+    * They are operated seperately and test excutable is genereated by test examples.

 </br>